 How You Can Recycle

 If you want to recycle mobile phones, it is good to know that there are two main options available.
 The first recycling option breaks down the phone into its main parts, to see if the components can go towards making another handset.
 This not only makes the most of available resources, but it also requires very little energy and therefore saves on emissions.

 The second option helps other countries who do not have such easy access to mobile phones.
 By sending phones away to countries where mobile phones are a rarity, you can help keep families and communities in contact with one another.
 We are all aware of how important it is to keep in touch, so help spread the privilege to others.

 Taking a phone apart to use it to make other phones is just one way that you can help protect the environment.
 Mobile phones contain certain materials that either do not decompose well in landfill sites, or can pose a serious risk to their surroundings.
 Mobile phones are ranked as low, medium and high concern when it comes to measuring how hazardous they are.
 With dangerous chemicals that could infect soil and therefore ecosystems, it is important to see whether these parts can continue to be used elsewhere.
 If they are kept in use, then they do not harm the environment, and save the cost and energy required to make a replacement.

 Recycling a mobile phone handset is both charitable and good for the environment.
-The quick and easy process makes recycling your mobile as simple as any other recycling process.
+At Mazuma, we ensure that the mobile phone recycling process is quick and easy and makes recycling your mobile as simple as any other recycling process.
 So next time you get a new handset just remember, ‘now it is time to recycle my mobile’.